 5. Keep in tune with the seasons when you clear out.

-Mid to top-end high street labels like Zara, J Crew, Reiss sell well on eBay, as does suiting and plus sized clothes.
-During the three years, I have been running The Wardrobe Angel I have found that jeans don’t sell well, however blouses, tops, jumpers and coats do.
+Mid- to top-end high street labels like Zara, J. Crew, and Reiss sell well on eBay, as does suiting and plus-sized clothes.
+During the three years I have been running The Wardrobe Angel I have found that jeans don’t sell well; however, blouses, tops, jumpers, and coats do.
 Any vintage clothing should be taken to a specialist vintage dealer.

 7. Designer labels less than two years old sell well.

 Sites such as Vestiaire Collective offer a haven for second-hand designer clothes.
-That said, classics will always sell: Channel bags and jackets and Louise Vuitton bags for instance.
-Call local resell shop to ask what labels they stock and what their turnover stock is.
-You want to move your clothes on as quickly as possible, so you need to make some decisions – sell on a designer clothing website (may sell immediately or not at all), sell at a resell shop (could sell in 6 weeks) or put on eBay (could sell in a week)?
+That said, classics will always sell: Chanel bags and jackets and Louis Vuitton bags, for instance.
+Call a local resell shop to ask which designer labels they stock and what their turnover stock is.
+You want to move your clothes as quickly as possible, so you need to make some decisions.
+Would you prefer to sell on a designer clothing website (may sell immediately or not at all), at a resell shop (could sell in six weeks), or on eBay (could sell in a week)?
 All have pros and cons.

 This check will give you an idea of how much you can expect in return.
 Don’t forget the charges! eBay and PayPal both charge you for using their sites as do brick and mortar and online resell shops.
-As a rule of thumb, whatever your items sell for you will get 50% of the sale price.
+As a rule of thumb, you will receive 50% of the total sale price.

-Buyers want to be sure they are buying something they will like and will fit.
-Take clear and well-lit photos of your items, so there are no surprises after purchase.
+Buyers want to be sure they are buying something they will like and that will fit.
+Take clear, well-lit photos of your items so there are no surprises after purchase.
 If possible, find the original image from the store you bought the item from, take a photo of yourself in the article, and one of the item alone.
-Be sure to include a description of the price for the buyer as well.
+Be sure to include a description of the item for the buyer as well.

-10. All clothes should be clean and in a saleable condition
+10. All clothes should be clean and in sellable condition.

-No holes, stains or alterations, ironed, crease free and on a hanger.
-Designer bags sell better with their dust bag so dig that out and press it.
+Clothes should have no holes, stains, or alterations.
+They should be ironed, crease-free, and on a hanger.
+Designer bags sell better with their dust bag, so dig that out and press it.
 Place the clothes for the vintage dealer and the designer clothes for the dress agency on wooden hangers and package them in a garment bag.
 Present your clothes like presents.

 For more help on selling your clothes, contact Stephanie Roper at The Wardrobe Angel and be sure to check out her Ebay page for some great finds!